growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 Warning: Changing the file upload destination will lose access to the previously uploaded files.
 :::

-When you want to fix the save destination of the attached file by the environment variable, set the environment variable `FILE_UPLOAD_USES_ONLY_ENV_VAR_FOR_FILE_UPLOAD_TYPE` to `true`.
+When you want to fix the save destination of the attached files with the environment variable, set the environment variable `FILE_UPLOAD_USES_ONLY_ENV_VAR_FOR_FILE_UPLOAD_TYPE` to `true`.

 Also, set the value of the environment variable `FILE_UPLOAD` referring to the table below.

 | Save Destination | `FILE_UPLOAD` |
 | --- | --- |